manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     console.log(name);

-    greet("The Insider");
+    greet("Insider");

-This will output "The Outsider", followed by "The Insider", which demonstrates that variable declarations have a *scope*, that is, they have a meaning, and are accessible and visible, only within a certain context.
+This will output "Outsider", followed by "Hello Insider", which demonstrates that variable declarations have a *scope*, that is, they have a meaning, and are accessible and visible, only within a certain context.

 A code file always has at least one scope, the outermost scope where in the example above the first "name" variable is created.
 This outermost scope doesn't have to be created explicitly, while additional scopes are created, for example, by defining a function, in which case the function body has its own scope.

 While this is straightforward, the details are a bit more complicated.
 While scopes are mostly independent from each other, they can still interact, at least in some directions.
-That's because scopes are nested, that is, one scope can live within another scope, forming a kind of parent-child relationship.
+That's because scopes are *nested*, that is, one scope can live within another scope, forming a kind of parent-child relationship.

-In the example above, we have two scopes, the implicit outer scope, and the function scope that we created by defining our function.
+In the example above, we have two scopes, the implicit outer scope, and the function scope that we created by defining function *greet*.

-This results in the function scope being the "child" of the "parent" outer scope.
+This results in the function scope being the "child" of the outermost "parent" scope.
 And this, in turn, means that the function scope can "see" and access variables from the outer scope - in other words: child scopes have access to their parent scope.

 We can demonstrate this with the following code: